Quantum Gates Between Distant Qubits via Spin-Independent Scattering: Quantum gate between flying qubits

-Our study interfaces QIP and quantum indistinguishability with two other areas, namely the Bethe-Ansatz exact solution of many-body models \cite{Korepin} and the 1D confinement of atoms achieved in recent experiments \cite{Tonks,chips1,chips2,Aspect,Druten-recent,Druten,article:Inguscio2013,CataniNew} {\it Quantum gate between flying qubits}:-- A two qubit entangling gate is important as it enables universal quantum computation when combined with arbitrary one qubit rotations \cite{bremner}.
+A two qubit entangling gate is important as it enables universal quantum computation when combined with arbitrary one qubit rotations \cite{bremner}.
 We consider the spin independent interaction to be a contact interaction between point-like non-relativistic particles.
-For two two {\em spinless} bosons on a line (1D) the Hamiltonian with a delta-function interaction is \cite{Korepin}
+For two {\em spinless} bosons on a line (1D) the Hamiltonian with a delta-function interaction is \cite{Korepin}

 where $x_1$ and $x_2$ are the coordinates of the two particles.
 The above model is called the Lieb-Liniger model and has an interesting feature which we will actively exploit.
 This is the fact that the momenta are individually conserved during scattering.
 If the incoming particles have momenta $p_1$ and $p_2$, then the outgoing particles {\em also} have momenta $p_1$ and $p_2$ \cite{energy}, as shown in Fig.\ref{Fig1}(a).
-Thus the scattering matrix is diagonal in the basis of momenta pairs and, is, in fact, only a phase which accumulates on scattering.
-The scattering matrix extracted from these wavefunctions is given, for incident particles with momenta $p_2{>}p_1$, by \cite{Korepin} $ S(p_2,p_1){=}\frac{p_2-p_1-ic}{p_2-p_1+ic}. $ The phase accumulated on scattering is ${-}i\ln S(p_2,p_1)$.
-Note that, as expected, for non-interacting bosons ($c{\rightarrow} 0$), their exchange causes no phase change, while when $c{\rightarrow} \infty$ (impenetrable bosons equivalent to free fermions) and have a ${-}1$ factor multiplying on exchange.
+Thus the scattering matrix is diagonal in the basis of momenta pairs and is, in fact, only a phase which accumulates on scattering.
+The scattering matrix extracted from these wavefunctions is given, for incident particles with momenta $p_2{>}p_1$, by \cite{Korepin}

+The phase accumulated on scattering is ${-}i\ln S(p_2,p_1)$.
+Note that, as expected, for non-interacting bosons ($c{\rightarrow} 0$), their exchange causes no phase change, while when $c{\rightarrow} \infty$ (impenetrable bosons equivalent to free fermions) have a ${-}1$ factor multiplying on exchange.